Glorfinnien Ealendil Míresgaleth

 At the height of the Witch-king’s power, reluctant though she was to pick up arms again, Ealendil heeded the summons of Lord Círdan, and lent her support in the war efforts, riding with the Host of the West to Fornost.

-Feeling the emptiness and lifelessness of her parents’ old house, and fighting an uneven battle of repairs, she decided to lock it up and leave.
-Without looking back, she led her two horses, packed with what she had chosen to take with her, onto a journey that would bring her to the peaceful valley she now had come to consider home.
+Feeling the emptiness and lifelessness of her parents’ old house, and longing to be with like-minded, she decided to lock it up and leave.
+Without looking back, she led her two horses, packed with what she had chosen to take with her, her mother's harp in one hand, onto a journey that would bring her to the peaceful valley she now had come to consider home.

 Ealendil is torn between her mother's passion for music, and her father's love of the wild and the forests.
 This conflict often leaves her bewildered and sad, and used to be resolved by seeking solace in wandering both near and far.
 However, as years have passed, her mother's legacy has gained influence, giving her restless spirit much needed ease and comfort.

 Gellon ned i gelir i chent gîn ned i gladhog.